brikis98/yevgeniy-brikman-homepage/_posts/2023-11-14-hello-boot.md

 ### Let's run the smallest program on the emulator

 Everything is set up and ready to go.
-All we need to do is compile the [smallest bootable program](#the-smallest-bootable-program), attach the code to the first sector of an image file, call that file os-image.img and run bochs.
+All we need to do is compile the [smallest bootable program](#the-smallest-bootable-program), attach the code to the first sector of an image file, call that file os-image.iso and run bochs.

 I am using a Windows 10 machine, on which I've installed [Cygwin](https://www.cygwin.com/) and [nasm](https://www.nasm.us/).
 Nasm, which stands for the Netwide Assembler (NASM) is an asssembler for the x86 CPU architecture.
+These are the commands I used to compile the code and start Bochs:

 {% highlight assembly%}
 nasm smallest_program/boot_sect.asm -f bin -o bin/smallest_program.bin